Restrictions easing in US and Europe amid disaster in India

 As the U.S. and other countries rushed in aid, India reported nearly 370,000 new cases and more than 3,400 deaths Monday — numbers that experts believe are vast undercounts because of a widespread lack of testing and incomplete reporting.

-In Germany, Bavarian officials canceled Oktoberfest for the second year in a row because of the safety risks.
+In Germany, Bavarian officials canceled Oktoberfest for a second year in a row because of the safety risks.
 The beer-drinking festivities typically attract about 6 million visitors from around the world.

 And in Italy, medical experts and politicians expressed concern about a possible spike in infections after tens of thousands of jubilant soccer fans converged on Milan’s main square Sunday to celebrate Inter Milan’s league title.

-Associated Press writers Krutika Pathi in New Delhi; Ken Ritter in Las Vegas; Samuel Petrequin in Brussels; and Mark Pratt in Boston contributed to this report.
+Associated Press writers Krutika Pathi in New Delhi; Ken Ritter in Las Vegas; Samuel Petrequin in Brussels; and Mark Pratt in Boston; Corey Williams in West Bloomfield, Michigan; and Karel Janicek in Prague contributed to this report.
 Hollingsworth reported from Mission, Kansas.